 The characterization of results from the Kelly et al (1996) study are misleading.
 This paper showed that Western Sandpiper and Dunlin significantly avoid aquaculture plots.
 These two species are the most abundant shorebirds on the Refuge.
 Avoidance of high use areas will impact Refuge purpose.

-The report states that “Stillman et al’s (2015) observations in Humboldt Bay suggest that even 300+ acres of aquaculture activity may be having minimal or no impact on Brant” is misleading since the paper did not address aquaculture, and the majority of Brant and eelgrass are located in the South Bay (Moore et al 2004) while all aquaculture was located in the northern portion of the bay.
+The Confluence report states that “Stillman et al’s (2015) observations in Humboldt Bay suggest that even 300+ acres of aquaculture activity may be having minimal or no impact on Brant” is misleading since Stillman et al did not address aquaculture, and the majority of Brant and eelgrass are located in the South Bay (Moore et al 2004) while all aquaculture was located in the northern portion of the bay.

 The comparison of Brant use and conditions in Humboldt Bay, Willapa Bay, and/or Samish/Padilla/Fidalgo bay complex vs Dungeness Bay is inaccurate.
 Many studies have shown that Brant abundance is limited by the amount of eelgrass available since they forage almost exclusively on eelgrass.
-These areas provide at least 2-4 times the amount of eelgrass than Dungeness Bay (Scripps 2012, Wilson and Atkinson 1995), providing more opportunity for Brant to find alternate locations to feed when disturbed.
+These areas provide at least 2-4 times the amount of eelgrass as Dungeness Bay (Scripps 2012, Wilson and Atkinson 1995), providing more opportunity for Brant to find alternate locations to feed when disturbed.

-Current brant use is 2,700 brant/day, not 600-1,700 brant/day from the 90’s
+Current brant use is 2,700 brant/day, not 600-1,700 brant/day from the 90’s.

-Surveys in 1987, 2016 and 2018 revealed that a low abundance of eelgrass does exist in the revised active portion of the project area and therefore cannot be “naturally absent.”
+Surveys in 1987, 2016, and 2018 revealed that a low abundance of eelgrass does exist in the revised active portion of the project area and therefore cannot be “naturally absent.”

-A study specific to large-bodied birds (e.g., gull, cormorant and goose species; Rensel 2003) is incorrectly used to describe distribution and abundance of shorebird use in the bay
+A study specific to large-bodied birds (e.g., gull, cormorant, and goose species; Rensel 2003) is incorrectly used to describe distribution and abundance of shorebird use in the bay.

 Assessment of impacts to shorebird prey resources is insufficient since it does not include their main prey source (copopods), but does include species that Dungeness shorebirds do not consume (sea urchins and crabs) or rarely consume (bivalves).